apache/inlong-website/docs/modules/dataproxy/overview.md

 The concept of netty, set the netty high water level value

 agent1.sources.tcp-source.enableExceptionReturn=true
-The new function of v1.7 version, optional, the default is false, used to open the exception channel, when an exception occurs, the data is written to the exception channel to prevent other normal data transmission (the open source version does not add this function), Details: Increase the local disk of abnormal data landing
+The new function of v1.7 version, optional, the default is false, used to open the exception channel, when an exception occurs, the data is written to the exception channel to prevent other normal data transmission (the open source version does not add this function), Details  |  Increase the local disk of abnormal data landing

 agent1.sources.tcp-source.max-msg-length = 524288
 Limit the size of a single package, here if the compressed package is transmitted, it is the compressed package size, the limit is 512KB